UK Deputy PM resigns after bullying probe - ExBulletin

 The bullying investigation is the latest ethical headache for Sunak, who has pledged to restore order and integrity to government after three years of instability under predecessors Johnson and Liz Truss.
 Multiple scandals brought down Johnson in the summer of 2022 and Truss resigned in October after six weeks in office when his economic plans to cut taxes caused chaos in financial markets.

-But Sunak has struggled to shake off opposition allegations that the Conservative government remains mired in scandal and sordidness, and he himself now faces an investigation.
+But Sunak has struggled to shake off opposition claims that the Conservative government remains mired in scandal and sordidness.

-A parliamentary watchdog said this week he was investigating whether Sunak had properly disclosed his wife’s interest in a company that stands to benefit from a massive increase in free childcare in the budget. of his administration.

-A member of Sunak’s cabinet, Gavin Williamson, resigned in November over allegations of bullying.
-In January, Sunak fired Conservative Party chairman Nadhim Zahawi for failing to shed light on a multimillion-dollar tax dispute.

 |